dfinity/portal/how-it-works/00_General/01_overview-of-the-internet-computer.subpage.md

 ## Core Internet Computer Protocol

 Each subnet of the IC is driven by the core Internet Computer protocol (core IC protocol) an implementation of which is running on every node.
-This protocol is a 4-layer stack, comprising the peer-to-peer, consensus, message routing, and execution layers.
+This protocol consists of the following four layers: (1) The peer-to-peer, (2) consensus, (3) message routing, and (4) execution layer.
 This core IC protocol stack is running on all nodes of any subnet and drives the subnet to make progress in terms of consensus and message execution.
 Each subnet of the IC thereby is its own replicated state machine that makes progress independently of the other subnets of the IC.

-## Ingress Messages

-When a user sends a message to a canister from outside the IC, this message goes through the core IC protocol stack until it gets executed.
-Successful execution can change the state of the subnet and results in the generation of a response that is stored in a certified part of replicated state.
-The response can be retrieved by the user's client and verified for authenticity.
-This allows users to obtain certified answers to canister messages almost instantly.

 ## Chain-Key Cryptography